stefrie/refresher-exercise/README.md

 * A link to usa.generation.org
 * A link to https://www.w3schools.com/ that opens in a new window
 * Use of whitespace and indentation to make code easily readable.
-* 1 table with at least 5 rows
+* 1 table with at least 5 rows and 3 columns
 * At least one row must span 2 columns
 * 1 form containing:
     * 3 Fields and label for text input